 The first 12 houses of Patterson Court were constructed in 1958, with some buildings moved in 1981 and a final house constructed in 1999.
 Patterson Court is named for William S. Patterson, Class of 1903.

 Black Student Coalition: Founded in 1967 "to establish and maintain a spirit of solidarity among the black students of Davidson College," the BSC received their Patterson Court House in 1981.

 Connor Eating House: Founded in 1991, Connor was named for Carol Connor Willingham '77, and the first trustee to be elected by the Alumni Association.
 Connor House moved into the current Patterson Court House in 1993.

 Kappa Sigma: The Delta chapter of Kappa Sigma fraternity was established at Davidson College in 1890.
 Kappa Sigma moved into their Patterson Court House in 1987.

 Kappa Alpha: The Sigma chapter of Kappa Alpha fraternity was established at Davidson College in 1880.
 Kappa Alpha moved into their house in 1958 as one of the original Patterson Court Houses.

-MultiCultural House: Davidson's commitment to diversity and inclusivity is grounded in our College's Statement of Purpose and extends to the entire Davidson community.
+Spencer-Weinstein Center for Community and Justice: Davidson's commitment to diversity and inclusivity is grounded in our College's Statement of Purpose and extends to the entire Davidson community.
 The College seeks to foster mutual respect and understanding among and for all people.
-The Multicultural House, founded in 2010, was designed to help actualize Davidson's commitment.
+The Multicultural House, founded in 2010 and renamed the Spencer-Weinstein Center for Community and Justice in 2016, was designed to help actualize Davidson's commitment.

 Phi Delta Theta: The North Carolina Gamma chapter of Phi Delta Theta was founded at Davidson College in 1928.
 Phi Delta Theta moved onto Patterson Court in 1958 as one of the original houses.